 The app is still in its infancy, with new features and ideas continually in development.
 As of right now, it is only a web app (mobile optimized), but we are moving forward towards making it a native mobile app (with offline usage and syncing available).

-Also, the decks are being linked one at a time, and we are currently up to linking Jalup Advanced (it isn’t available on Jalup NEXT just yet).
+Also, the decks are being linked one at a time, and we are currently up to linking Jalup Expert (it isn’t available on Jalup NEXT yet).

 Who should use Jalup NEXT?

 You, if you want to learn Japanese.
 It covers everything for basic beginners to advanced masters.
 You’ll find something worthwhile whatever level you are at.

 If you are a brand new user to Japanese Level Up, and have never heard of the Anki decks, I recommend starting with NEXT.
 It is designed for the new user in mind.